-The 149,735-SF National Guard Readiness Center Complex will serve as the new home for the 34th Infantry Division, known as the Red Bulls.
-In the last decade, this unit has grown significantly in personnel, equipment and technology, and the new facility will provide necessary administrative, training, secure work and storage areas.
+The 149,735-SF National Guard Readiness Center Complex serves as the new home for the 34th Infantry Division, known as the Red Bulls.
+In the last decade, this unit has grown significantly in personnel, equipment and technology, and the new facility provides necessary administrative, training, secure work and storage areas.

-The design divides the building into three masses to efficiently support these uses: Unit Support, dedicated to the storage of supplies and weapons and includes unit storage spaces, vaults, and locker rooms; Administration, accommodates highly critical operations and communications, while requiring the flexibility to operate functionally with anywhere from 50 occupants to 600 occupants mitigating the impacts of M-day use on everyday function; and the Common Use, central zone which includes the building entry and serves as a hub by which all spaces extend from.
+The design divides the building into three masses to efficiently support these uses: Unit Support, which is dedicated to the storage of supplies and weapons and includes unit storage spaces, vaults and locker rooms; Administration, which accommodates highly critical operations and communications, while requiring the flexibility to operate functionally with anywhere from 50 occupants to 600 occupants mitigating the impacts of M-day use on everyday function; and the Common Use, a central zone which includes the building entry and serves as a hub by which all spaces extend from.